amayra/dingleberry-os/README.rst

 really shitty.
 Also have you ever used depot_tools?
 Be relieved if you haven't.
 Google is essentially an ecosystem in itself, that's why it doesn't truly fit into the open source ecosystem.

+Look at others trying to use Google software.
+In almost all cases it's pure chaos.
+Google will build stuff for themselves, it doesn't matter whether others can use it.
+This starts at a pretty early and obvious point: the build system and deployment.
+They won't care whether their own changes break other people's software or use cases.
+Using Google software is a high maintenance matter.
+Also, Google maybe have a certain degree of engineer elitism, but there's still plenty of room for Google engineers to produce pure crap.

 Note that this isn't a black and white thing.
 Google does contribute useful things to community projects, open source Google software can be useful, and